PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 AXFR-queries look like this:

 ```
-AXFR    id  zoneName
+AXFR    id  zone-name
 ```

-The id is gathered from the answer to a SOA query.
-ZoneName is given in ABI version 4.
+The `id` is gathered from the answer to a SOA query. `zone-name` is given in ABI version 4.

 ### Answers
 Each answer starts with a tag, possibly followed by a TAB and more data.